Volumes spurt at Hindustan Aeronautics Ltd counter

 ALSO READ

-Hindustan Organic Chemicals reports consolidated net loss of Rs 19.93 crore in the June 2020 quarter
+Garden Reach Shipbuilders & Engineers standalone net profit declines 99.41% in the June 2020 quarter

-Hindustan Motors reports standalone net loss of Rs 0.22 crore in the June 2020 quarter
+Garden Reach Shipbuilders & Engineers standalone net profit declines 36.12% in the September 2020 quarter

 -

-Hindustan Aeronautics Ltd notched up volume of 2.89 lakh shares by 10:48 IST on BSE, a 5.05 fold spurt over two-week average daily volume of 57211 shares
+Hindustan Aeronautics Ltd registered volume of 65.75 lakh shares by 14:14 IST on NSE, a 9.03 fold spurt over two-week average daily volume of 7.28 lakh shares

-Housing Development Finance Corporation Ltd, Nestle India Ltd, Reliance Industries Ltd, Hindustan Unilever Ltd are among the other stocks to see a surge in volumes on BSE today, 14 January 2021.
+Suven Pharmaceuticals Ltd, Akzo Nobel India Ltd, Tata Elxsi Ltd, Garden Reach Shipbuilders & Engineers Ltd are among the other stocks to see a surge in volumes on NSE today, 14 January 2021.

 Powered by Capital Market - Live News